Giftbit/Lightrail-API-V2-Docs/docs/drop-in-gift-cards.md

 Note this quickstart assumes you are using Stripe to process payments: if you are using another payment processor and want to build a custom solution, please [contact us](mailto:hello@lightrail.com).

-You will need configure a few settings to get started.
+You will need to configure a few settings to get started.

 ### Step 0: Authentication & Configuration
 Create your Lightrail API key from the [Integrations](https://www.lightrail.com/app/#/account/api) section of your Lightrail account.